Housing Navigation Menu

 Mains'l believes that people should make their own life decisions and control their own resources.
-We offer a variety of supports, including consumer directed, College Plus, behavior management, hourly services, corporate foster care,and independent living skills.
-Our mission is to offer innovative supports to people, responding to hopes and dreams."
+We offer a variety of customized supports options - Self Directed Community Services, College Plus, behavioral and mental health services, in-home services, independent living skills, and community residential services.
+Our mission is to offer innovative supports to people, responding to hopes and dreams.

 Mary T Inc.